If you look up the most stressful life events, moving and divorce are frequently at the top of the list.

 Matt expands on this, saying, “If a sale is ordered by the judge, the court may appoint a special commissioner to facilitate the sale, receive the proceeds and distribute them to each party in accordance with the court’s ruling.
 The special commissioner typically has the authority to select a Realtor, or the judge may do so instead.”

 Finding Another Property

-Divorce can be brutal.
+Divorce can be extremely stressful.
 But at some point, it will be time to move on to your new goals.
 That means at some point a new town and a new home.

 The timing on this varies.
 You may already be looking for a home.
 Or you may want to rent for a little while to let the dust settle.

-Either way, when you are ready to start your home search, I am here to help.
+Either way, when you are ready to start your home search, we are here to help.

-Jump on my home search to see homes available in Northern VA.
+Jump on our home search to see homes available in Northern VA.

 Tips for Successfully Selling The Marital House

 Will this process be difficult?
 Yes.
 But you can get it done.
 Here are some tips for selling the house for a divorce, without losing your mind in the process.

 • Get a great lawyer.
 Just like real estate professionals, an “ok” attorney is not going to be good enough.
 Seek a consultation, this can help you navigate your next steps.